DUNE-DAQ

 ActionPlans are defined in configuration using these objects:

-<class name="ActionPlan" description="A set of parallel steps for an application to carry out a command">
+<class name="ActionPlan" description="A set of steps for an application to carry out a command">

-<attribute name="execution_policy" type="enum" description="How the application should execute steps of the action plan" range="modules-in-parallel,modules-in-series" init-value="modules-in-parallel"/>
+<attribute name="execution_policy" description="How the application should dispatch the command to modules matched by each step of the ActionPlan" type="enum" range="modules-in-parallel,modules-in-series" init-value="modules-in-parallel"/>

 <relationship name="command" class-type="FSMCommand" low-cc="one" high-cc="one" is-composite="no" is-exclusive="no" is-dependent="no"/>